Safe Travels Program

 Getting used to social distancing can be tough.
 So can visiting a new city.
 Here at PIT, we help passengers do both with Pittsburgh-themed social distancing floor markers.
 So whether you’re new to “the ‘Burgh” or returning home, these black and gold beauties are waiting for your arrival, keeping you healthy and safe.
 Safe Travels!

 Phase 2 details of the Safe Travels Program include:

 - Concessions – A number of airport shops and restaurants will reopen following a phased approach and in accordance with state health department guidelines and Airport Authority policies.
 (Read here for a current list of open concessions)

 - Parking – The airport’s Short-Term, Long-term and Extended Lots are open.

 - Alternate Security Checkpoint – The alternate security checkpoint will be open limited hours (Sundays, Mondays, Thursdays, Fridays and Saturdays between the hours of 4:30 a.m. – 6:30 a.m.)
 Please note: these hours are subject to change.
 Additionally, an outdoor monitor showing TSA wait times has been installed just outside the entrance of the Alternate Security Checkpoint.

 - Global Entry Enrollment -The CBP Global Entry enrollment office is located on the third floor of PIT’s Landside Terminal.
 Read here for more information on Global Entry.

 - Reconfigured Seating – Furniture in gate areas, food courts and baggage claim has been removed or repositioned to encourage social distancing.

-You can learn more about these details, and see a video update on new procedures, in this week’s Blue Sky News.
+You can learn more about these details, and see a video update on new procedures, in Blue Sky News.